Estes Park Winter Weekend Itinerary

 For food and drinks

-Estes Park is home to many different restaurants, bars, breweries, wineries, and one distillery.
-For those who seek to try the local cuisine and sample the latest brew, a weekend in Estes Park is just the place to do that!
+Estes Park is home to many different restaurants, bars, breweries, and wineries.
+For visitors who seek to try the local cuisine and sample the latest brew, a weekend in Estes Park is just the place to do that!

 For more on what to do in Estes Park this winter, read here.